 And I don’t just mean ‘put effort in’.
 Or ‘put the time in’.
 I mean ALWAYS DO YOUR BEST.
 It’s about human potential and self-actualization, which is actually the highest stage in Maslov’s Heirarchy of Needs.
-Any Olympic success is a testament to the time and energy that is actually required to achieve greatness, and I’ll share just how much time that meant in my case, keeping in mind that I’m really quite low on the scale of dedication to one specific, (kinda major!) sporting goal. (like winning the Olympics).
-Really what set me apart from my teammates was my ability deep and inherent desire to continuously strive for excellence in a variety of fields – (and ideally, you’re interested in whole bunch of fields that complement one another… I’ll talk about the way my biking complemented my skiing…)
+Really what set me apart from my teammates was my ability and deep desire to continuously strive for excellence, every step of the way, and in a variety of fields – (ideally, you’re interested in a whole bunch of fields that complement one another… I’ll talk about the way my biking complemented my skiing…)

 ..even when it’s hard to envision a clear roadmap to the end goal,